Home / Feros Talks Podcast / Unsaid, Untold / How to live life one-handed

 Mark 10:07

-No Brandy.
-You’ve got plenty right on your plate, you are in your deal, and yet, right.
+No. You’ve got plenty right on your plate, you were in New Zealand yesterday.

 Chantelle Ellem 10:12